 When do we practice and race?

-Racers 6-9 years old practice on Saturday and Sunday mornings.
+Racers 6-9 years old practice on Saturdays and Sundays.
 Races are typically at Batawa Ski Hill, however some will travel to Brimacombe and possibly other hills north of Toronto.
-Racers aged 10 and above train on Wednesday or Thursday nights and then also on Saturday and Sunday mornings.
+Racers aged 10 and above train on Wednesday or Thursday nights and then also on Saturdays and Sundays.
 They will have a more comprehensive race program that sees them travelling to other hills north of Toronto and other areas of the province.
 Learn more about our Training Sessions and our Race Days by clicking on Racer Resources and then selecting Training Days and Race Day Tips.

 How are the age groups defined?

 BSRC follows Alpine Ontario’s rules for age group classifications.
 A racer’s age group is determined based on their age as of December 31st of the current year.
 Please look at our Racer Resources menu and click on BSRC Racing Programs to learn more about the age group classifications as well as the training programs for that age group.
 Additional information about age group specific training is included here.

 How will I know if my child is a good enough skier to ski race?